There’s just one problem.

 I mean really experience it, using all of your senses.
 See if you can discern an odour.
 Listen to how it sounds when you bite off a chunk.
 Let it melt slowly in your mouth before chewing.
 Really taste it.

 Can we make a case that this popular mindful eating exercise is heart-healthy?
 Sure: So often we eat in a frenzied blur, taking little enjoyment from our food, and quite possibly overeat as a result.
-Relaxation and satisfaction can be powerful tools in the quest for heart-healthier eating.
+Relaxation and satisfaction can be powerful tools in the quest for heart health.

 I like to say that a heart-healthy diet is one that doesn’t stress you out.
 So if you’re beating yourself up for slipping from your perfectly sugar/carb/joy-free diet, is that heart-healthy?
 A little self-compassion goes a long way.
 So if you enjoy chocolate, when you eat it, really enjoy it.
 The guilt isn’t doing you any good anyhow.